step-by-step-tutorial/springboot-tutorial/README.md

 Spring Boot is an agile framework to use modules of Spring framework in fast and easy configuration way.
 For more information refer to [Spring Boot documentation](https://spring.io/projects/spring-boot)

-In order to create an preconfigured project based on Spring Boot use the following link.
+In order to create a preconfigured project based on Spring Boot use the following link.

 * [Spring Boot Generator](https://start.spring.io/)